 “I hear a lot of people say, ‘If you take a home office deduction you’re going to get audited.’
 These days, most or a lot of people have home offices,” Jensen said.
 “For years, I’ve had a home office, taken the deductions and I’ve never had an audit.”

-Zinman said there are no automatic triggers for an audit.
+Zinman said triggers for an audit aren't inevitable and automatic.
 Only when the financial picture painted in the tax return stands out as atypical or beyond common sense should someone be concerned about an audit.
 He cited the example of a recent client.
 The individual had experienced financial hardship, dropping from a $350,000-salary job to a $7,000-a-year income and, subsequently, lost his home.

 “He is worried about getting audited,” said Zinman.
 “I told him not to worry about it.
 There’s nothing to fear.
 The information is true, and it would come down to just explaining the situation to the IRS.”